FACS has unveiled changes to the Guidelines for the provision of assistance after leaving out-of-home care.

 - The provision of up to 10 driving lessons has been replaced by a requirement that leaving care plans address obtaining a provisional driver’s licence as an independent living skill.
 Assistance to obtain a licence is separately costed in a leaving care plan and is not included in the cap that applies to other forms of education and training.
 FACS is currently negotiating with Transport NSW for access to driver training programs and fee exemptions for young people in care.

-The 2017 Guidelines for the provision of assistance after leaving out-of-home care take affect immediately and are to be applied in conjunction with other FACS guidelines and contractual agreements.
+The 2017 Guidelines for the provision of assistance after leaving out-of-home care take effect immediately and are to be applied in conjunction with other FACS guidelines and contractual agreements.